openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ### User Stories

-- As a security-conscious ROSA customer, I want to restrict the permissions granted to Red Hat in my AWS account by using AWS resource tags.Refer to https://issues.redhat.com/browse/SDE-1146.
+- As a security-conscious ROSA customer, I want to restrict the permissions granted to Red Hat in my AWS account by using AWS resource tags.

-- As a cluster administrator of OpenShift, I would like to be able to add user-defined tags for AWS resources provisioned by an OCP cluster.
+- As a cluster administrator of OpenShift, I would like to be able to add a maximum of 10 user-defined tags for AWS resources provisioned by an OCP cluster.

 - As a cluster administrator of OpenShift, I would like to be able to delete user-defined tags managed by OpenShift for AWS resources.

 - As a cluster administrator of OpenShift, I would like to be able to update user-defined tags managed by OpenShift for AWS resources.

-- As a cluster administrator of OpenShift, I would like to be able to remove user-defined tags without delete for AWS resources.
+- As a cluster administrator of OpenShift, I would like to be able to remove user-defined tags from `.spec.platformSpec.aws.resourceTags` without deleting for AWS resources.
   This enables, user-defined tags to be modified on AWS without being overridden by OpenShift operators.

-- As a cluster administrator of OpenShift, I should be able to get events when update/delete action is successful or failed.

-- As a cluster administrator of OpenShift, I expect user-defined tags added in local objects must not be overridden by user-defined tags in install config.
+- As a cluster administrator of OpenShift, I expect user-defined tags added in local objects override the entries in `.spec.platformSpec.aws.resourceTags`.

 - As a cluster administrator of OpenShift, I expect user-defined tags added in local objects must not be overridden by update or delete actions.